e-gov/TARA-Doku/TechnicalSpecification.md

 The TARA authentication service is a service provided by the Information System Authority of the Republic of Estonia which can be used by institutions to add the support of various different authentication methods to its e-service:

+- ID-card
+- Smart-ID
 - Mobile-ID
-- ID card
-- cross-border authentication (via eIDAS-Node) support
-- Smart-ID
+- EU eID (cross-border authentication through eIDAS infrastructure)

 This technical specification is targeted for mainly software developers.
 The reader should be familiar with the HTTP protocol.
 Experiences with OpenID Connect or OAuth 2.0 would be beneficial but are not necessary.
 The reader should be prepared to obtain further information from the original text of the OpenID Connect protocol, if necessary.